 The Presentation of the Letter

 The presentation of the letter can be hand-written for informal letters (friendly letters) that are addressed to friends and family members, especially thank-you letters.
-If you have really poor or illegible handwriting, you may want to consider typing the letter though.

 Formal letters which are written on behalf of businesses or to professional contacts (business letters) should always be typed.
 The letter should also be free of grammatical and spelling errors, so proofreading it after it is written is of the utmost importance.

 If writing an email, Your Address, Date, and Inside Address should be ommited.

 At the top of your letter, you will put your address, so the reader will know where to send their reply to.

 Put the date on which the letter was written in the format Month Day Year i.e. June, 7, 2014.